jcarolus/chess-tv-screen/README.md

 SmartTV application that shows the chess board from the Android application "Chess" (https://github.com/jcarolus/android-chess)

-Simple javascript inject polling to the Android application which returns the board FEN string in a JSONP response.
+Simple javascript xhr polling to the Android application which returns the board FEN string in a JSON response.

 Target platform: Samsung SmartHub